MicrosoftDocs/Devices-docs/surface/ltsb-for-surface.md

 ---
-title: Long-Term Servicing Channel for Surface devices (Surface)
+title: Long-Term Servicing Channel for Surface devices
-description: LTSB isn't supported for general-purpose Surface devices and should be used for specialized devices only. ms.service: surface
+description: Learn why LTSC isn't supported for general-purpose Surface devices and should be reserved for specialized devices only, such as medical equipment or ATMs. ms.service: surface
 author: coveminer
 ms.author: chauncel